CVarisco/create-component-app/docs/CUSTOM-TEMPLATES-COMMUNITY.md

 The only thing that you need to set in the template is the name of the component.

 - *Note: filenames with **COMPONENT_NAME** will be replaced with the component name.*
-- *Note: filename that includes "index" will not renamed*
 - *Note: the extension of the file will be used (so, use whatever you want)*

 Example of component custom template `template.js`: